anic17/Newtrodit-LCL/README.md

    - File locating

 # Requirements
 Newtrodit doesn't need any special requirements for Windows.
 It can run on Windows versions starting from Windows XP to Windows 11.

 When running Newtrodit on linux you require any semi-modern terminal emulator, and a shell supporting VT520 or DECSCUSR sequences.
-For some features you also require to have a POSIX compilent system (which most linux distro's are).
+For some features, you also require a POSIX compilent system (which most linux distro's are).

 A list of tested Linux terminals on the three most popular shells can be found below
 ###### NOTE: when Newtrodit actully works on Linux I'll fill this out